huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

 * `service_area` - The area covered by the acceleration service.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 20 minute.
+- `delete` - Default is 20 minute.

 ## Import

 Domains can be imported using the `id`, e.g.